 - Engage in soothing music on a relatively higher volume to mask the noise of the firework nuisance.

 - Dog’s instinctive reaction to fear would seek closure in confined spaces, usually under the bed or nooks and corners of one’s living space.
 Instead of dragging them out and rebuking, reassure them by placing clothes around them that carry familiar scent as a means of comfort.

-- Keep them indoors and avoid fastening them to a tether during such traumatic times.
+- Keep them indoors and avoid fastening them to a tether during such traumatic episodes.

 - Another aspect to be noted, during this season our pets are at high risk of developing unhealthy eating patterns.
 Ensure they’re fed two hours before the said activities take its toll.

-- Veterinarians forewarn that during these distressing occasions, refrain from feeding them confectionery food as it is quite dangerous in the long run.
-Furthermore, administering non-prescribed medicine can be fatal.
+- Veterinarians forewarn that during these distressing occasions, refrain from feeding them confectionery food as it is dangerous in the long run.
+Furthermore, administering non-prescribed medicines can be fatal.

 - Keep your pets away from stacked up firework material, a lick or even a whiff of the substance can be toxic to their system.

-Drawing to its conclusion, to every breathing soul with a meaningful purpose, be it pet owners, pet lovers or those that take the opposite post, the victims at stake are largely the self-proclaimed on duty guards dogs in our residence.
-It is these strays that are affected most adversely.
+Drawing to its conclusion, to every breathing soul with a meaningful purpose, be it pet owners, pet lover or those that take the opposite post, the victims at stake are largely the self-proclaimed on-duty guard dogs in our residence.
+It is these strays (cats as well) that are affected most adversely.
 In the need of the hour, if not a home, let them take refuge in the little confines of your living space (car parks, deck or balcony), at least until the moment subsides.